Armidale

 Source / Links: Link 1 Link 2

 A comprehensive revitalisation project to transform the East Mall section of Beardy Street into a vibrant public space.
-The project includes flexible/shared spaces, improved vehicular and pedestrian access, increased parking from 15 to 36 spaces, new street furniture, improved lighting, WiFi, CCTV, landscaping, outdoor dining opportunities, bicycle parking stations, and heritage-sensitive design elements.
-Concept plans were endorsed by Council in May 2024.
+The project includes flexible/shared spaces, improved vehicular and pedestrian access, increased parking from 15 to 36 spaces (including disabled spaces), new street furniture, improved lighting, WiFi, CCTV, landscaping, outdoor dining opportunities, bicycle parking stations, car/bike charging stations, raised pedestrian intersections, tree plantings, potential public art, and heritage-sensitive design elements.
+Detailed concept plans were endorsed by Council in May 2024; Council is seeking grant funding for detailed design and construction.

 Armidale Secondary College